-I defy you to show me a digital product that hasn’t required debugging techniques in it’s development process.
+I defy you to show me a digital product that hasn’t required debugging techniques during its development.

-I’ve been working for years in web and product development, and I’ll admit I’ve found out the hard way that taking shortcuts to squash a bug doesn’t work.
-In my experience, those bugs will continue to haunt you and find new ways to cause problems.
+From my years of working in web and product development, I’ve found out the hard way that taking shortcuts to squash a bug doesn’t work.
+In my experience, those bugs continue to haunt you and find new ways to cause problems.

-I’ve now developed a reliable process that I use to fix all bugs that come my way.
+I’ve now developed a reliable debugging technique that I use to fix all bugs that come my way.

-The more disciplined I am with this process, the less I’ve had to revisit old bugs that I thought we’d moved on from.
-It does sometimes feel time-consuming, but the output has been more reliable over time and totally worth the effort.
+I find that the more disciplined I am with this debugging process, the less I’ve had to revisit old bugs that I thought we’d moved on from.
+It does sometimes feel time-consuming, but the output has been more reliable over time and is totally worth the effort.